Home / Career Guides / Provider Operations Specialist

 What kind of software should provider operations specialists be familiar with?

 Knowing how to use data management software and health information systems is important.
 Experience with Microsoft Office Suite, particularly Excel, can also be beneficial.
-Specialized healthcare software knowledge, like electronic health record (EHR) systems, can provide an edge over other candidates.
+Specialized healthcare software knowledge, like EHR systems, can provide an edge over other candidates.

 What are typical day-to-day tasks for provider operations specialists?